 Background

-Hyponatremia is one of the most common water–electrolyte imbalances in the human organism.
-Its prevalence reaches 15–30% among hospitalized patients, which is even higher in the intensive care units (ICU), where it reaches up to 40% (1-2).
+Hyponatremia is one of the most common water–electrolyte imbalances experienced by humans.
+Its prevalence is 15%–30% among hospitalized patients but is even higher in the intensive care unit (ICU), reaching 40% (1-2).

 Hyponatremia has been described in many infectious diseases.
-In bacterial diseases, it has been mostly described in community acquired bacterial pneumonia such as Ligionella , in spontaneous bacterial peritonitis ,Tuberculosis and sepsis, Moreover many others viral infections as CNS infection, HIV and influenza B are commonly present with hyponatremia (3(.
+In terms of bacterial diseases, it has mostly been associated with community-acquired bacterial pneumonia such as Legionella, spontaneous bacterial peritonitis , tuberculosis, and sepsis.
+Moreover, hyponatremia commonly develops with many other viral infections, such as CNS infections, HIV, and influenza B (3).

-The main pathogenesis is normovolemic hyponatremia due to Syndrome of inappropriate antidiuretic hormone secretion (SIADH)) (3-4) .
-Hyponatremia prevalence was shown to be positively associated with comorbidity, expressed as Charlston Comorbidity Index, and was more profound among the most moribund patients )4-5(.
-Xu et al showed in their study that in patients who died from infectious disease presented with fever and thrombocytopenia- hypomatremia was significantly prevalent then those who survived (6) .
-Winzler et al. also emphasize that 1-year mortality among patients admitted to hospital due to severe hyponatremia (<125 mmol/L) reached 20% in their study, which underlines the gravity of this pathology and the need for adequate causal treatment(7).
-A recently performed meta-analysis has confirmed that the improvement of hyponatremia is independently associated with the reduction of all-cause-mortality risk (8).
+The main pathogenesis is normovolemic hyponatremia due to the syndrome of inappropriate antidiuretic hormone secretion (SIADH) (3-4) .
+Hyponatremia prevalence is positively associated with comorbidity, scored using the Charleston Comorbidity Index, and is more common in most moribund patients (4-5).
+Xu et al. (6) showed that hyponatremia was significantly more prevalent in patients who died from infectious disease and presented with fever and thrombocytopenia than in those who survived.
+Winzler et al. (7) also reported a 20% one-year mortality rate among patients admitted to the hospital due to severe hyponatremia (<125 mmol/L), which emphasizes the gravity of this pathology and the need for adequate causal treatment.
+A recent meta-analysis confirmed that amelioration of hyponatremia is independently associated with a reduction in all-cause-mortality risk (8).

-Hyponatremia may be a common laboratory finding among infected patients with covid-19 .(9) However, different reports show that hyponatremia in this patient cohort may not only be associated only with and SIADH secretion due to COVID-related pneumonia , but may also be attributed to inadequate dietary intake by COVID-19 patients or the gastrointestinal loss presenting in 14% of the patients with hyponatremia irrespectively from the hyponatremia etiology .(9-11) It appeared more frequently in patients with a hospital stay longer than 14 days.
-Nonetheless, in a multivariate analysis, it was not recognized as an independent risk factor associated with long-term hospitalization in patients with COVID-19(8).
-Berni et al. reported that among non-ICU, COVID-patients, hyponatremia correlated positively with oxygenation index (PaO2/FiO2 ratio) and inversely with IL-6 levels.
-The investigated patient cohort in this study was partially qualified for tocilizumab (anti-IL6 antibody) treatment, based on IL-6 levels.
-Interestingly, the initiation of such treatment was associated with significant improvement of hyponatremia at 48 h, as compared to control group.
-The authors of this study also emphasize that hyponatremic patients have presented worse outcome (more ICU-transfers and more non-invasive ventilation initiations) than their normo-natremic counterparts.
-(5)
+Hyponatremia may be a common laboratory finding in patients with COVID-19 (9).
+However, various reports have shown that hyponatremia in this patient cohort may not only be associated with SIADH due to COVID-19-related pneumonia , but also be attributed to patients’ inadequate dietary intake or the gastrointestinal loss presenting in 14% of patients with hyponatremia, irrespective of the hyponatremia etiology (9-11).
+The condition develops more frequently in patients with a hospital stay longer than 14 days.
+Nonetheless, in a multivariate analysis (8), hyponatremia was not recognized as an independent risk factor associated with long-term hospitalization in patients with COVID-19.
+Berni et al. (5) reported that among non-ICU COVID-19 patients hyponatremia was positively correlated with the oxygenation index (PaO2/FiO2 ratio) and inversely with IL-6 levels.
+The patient cohort investigated in that study partially qualified for treatment with tocilizumab (an anti-IL-6 antibody), based on the IL-6 levels.
+Interestingly, the initiation of such treatment was associated with a significant improvement in hyponatremia at 48 h compared with the control group.
+The authors of that work also emphasized that hyponatremic patients had worse outcomes (more ICU transfers and more noninvasive ventilation initiations) than their normonatremic counterparts.

-The largest multicenter study The HOPE COVID-19 from Spain and Italy analyzed the registry from multi-centers in Europe.
-The registry included 4664 patients.
-The prevalence of hyponatremia was 20.5%.
+The largest multicenter study of COVID-19, the HOPE registry (12), from Spain and Italy, included 4664 patients and found a hyponatremia prevalence of 20.5%.
 Mild hyponatremia was found in 16.7% and severe hyponatremia in 1.3%.
-The mortality rate among normo -natremic covid-19 patients with pneumonia was 17/4% and among hyponatremic patients- 29.4% with higher mortality rate among mild and severe hyponatremia presenting a- U shape connection.(12)
+The mortality rates were 17.4% among normonatremic COVID-19 patients with pneumonia and 29.4% among hyponatremic patients, with the mortality rate higher for mild and severe hyponatremia, presenting a U-shaped curve.

-There are only few publications based on few case series which investigated the significance of hyponatremia upon admission in covid 19 patients on mortality and severity of the disease as risk factor for ICU admission, mechanical ventilation, length of stay and extra corporal mechanical oxygenation (ECMO) usage.
+Only a few papers based on case series have investigated the significance of hyponatremia at admission in COVID-19 patients in terms of mortality and disease severity and as a risk factor for ICU admission, mechanical ventilation, prolonged length of stay, and extracorporeal mechanical oxygenation (ECMO) usage.